FORTHCOMING SUMMER 2020

-How the Spirit Became God: The Mosaic of Early Christian Pneumatology (Cascade, late 2020)
+How the Spirit Became God: The Mosaic of Early Christian Pneumatology (Eugene, OR: Cascade Books, 2020)

 How the Spirit Became God: The Mosaic of Early Christian Pneumatology tells the often-neglected story of how and why the early church came to recognize that the Holy Spirit was a distinct divine person.
 While the subject of Christ’s divinity is a popular topic in church and academy alike, the notion of the Spirit’s divinity remains a mysterious yet intriguing question for many Christians today.
 Focusing on major pneumatological innovations from Pentecost through the Council of Constantinople in 381, Hughes examines how biblical interpretation and the lived experience of the Spirit contributed to the development of this important, and yet often overlooked, aspect of trinitarian theology.
 This book not only explains, from a historical yet accessible perspective, the development of early Christian pneumatology but also challenges readers to apply these insights from the church fathers to engaging with the person of the Holy Spirit today.

 Major writers and texts analyzed in the book include the Johannine literature, the Pauline corpus, the Epistle of Barnabas, Justin Martyr, Irenaeus of Lyons, Tertullian, Origen, Athanasius, Didymus the Blind, and Basil of Caesarea.
-How the Spirit Became God will be published by Cascade in the second half of 2020 and will feature a foreword by renowned New Testament scholar Matthew W. Bates.
+How the Spirit Became God will be published by Cascade in the second half of 2020, and features a foreword by renowned New Testament scholar Matthew W. Bates.

 The Trinitarian Testimony of the Spirit: Prosopological Exegesis and the Development of Pre-Nicene Pneumatology (VCSup 147; Brill, 2018)